godfat/muack/README.md

 ### Mocks

-There are also 3 different kind of mocks in Muack, which are:
+There are also 3 different kinds of mocks in Muack, which are:

 * Mocks
 * Stubs